Dubuque casinos report 10% revenue spike in January

 Q Sportsbook reported a handle of $2.41 million, more than double the wagering total reported at Diamond Jo.
 However, Q’s net receipts were just north of $10,500, with nearly $2.4 million going toward payouts.

-Q General Manager Brian Rakestraw said the mobile betting options may also have played a role in the smaller “net receipts.”
+Q General Manager Brian Rakestraw said the mobile betting options might also have played a role in the smaller “net receipts.”

 “Sometimes you see that people who are betting on their app, they are betting more often and they might be more educated than the people who stop by on a weekend (to the retail sportsbook) and make one bet,” he said.